rishabh2d/WeatherApp/README.md

 3. Navigate to the specific path of your file folder in CMD and run the command http-server

 4. Go to your browser and type localhost:8080.
 Your Application should run there.

+### 2. Directly open file

+1. Download all files or clone repository

+2. Open the Index.html file in browser